Milton S. Hershey

 Milton Snavely Hershey (September 13, 1857 – October 13, 1945) was an American chocolatier, businessman, and philanthropist.

-Trained in the confectionery business, Hershey pioneered the manufacture of caramel, using fresh milk.
+Trained in the confectionery business, Hershey pioneered the manufacture of caramel using fresh milk.
 He launched the Lancaster Caramel Company, which achieved bulk exports, and then sold it to start a new company supplying mass-produced milk chocolate, previously a luxury good.

 The first Hershey bars were sold in 1900 and proved so popular that he was able to build his own company town of Hershey, Pennsylvania.
 Hershey's philanthropy extended to a boarding school, originally for local orphans, but accommodating around 2,000 students as of 2016.
 In World War II, the company developed a special non-melting bar for troops serving overseas.
 The Hershey Company, known as Hershey's, is one of the world's biggest confectionery manufacturers.

 Early life

 Milton Hershey was born on September 13, 1857, to Henry and Veronica "Fanny" (née Snavely) Hershey.
 Of Swiss and German descent, his family were members of Pennsylvania's Mennonite community, and he grew up speaking Pennsylvania Dutch.

 In April 1862, Hershey's sister Sarena Hershey was born in Derry Township, Dauphin County, Pennsylvania, and died in 1867 at age 4.

-Hershey had a very limited education, with no schooling beyond the 4th grade.
+Hershey had a very limited education, with no schooling beyond the fourth grade.
 In 1871, Milton Hershey left school and was apprenticed to a local printer, Sam Ernst, who published a German-English newspaper.
-He soon lost this job, and took up the candy trade after recommendation by his family.
+He soon lost this job and took up the candy trade after recommendation by his family.
 His mother arranged for the 14-year-old Hershey to be apprenticed to a confectioner named Joseph Royer in Lancaster, Pennsylvania.
 He studied under Royer for four years.
 In 1876, he moved to Philadelphia to start his first confectionery business.

 Milton then traveled to Denver and, finding work at a local confectioners, learned how to make caramels using fresh milk.
 He then went to New Orleans and Chicago looking for opportunities, before settling in New York City in 1883 and training at Huyler's.
-He started his second business which, while initially successful, lasted only three years, closing in 1886.
+He started his second business that, while initially successful, lasted only three years, closing in 1886.

 Lancaster Caramel Company

 Hershey returned to Lancaster in 1883 and started the Lancaster Caramel Company, which became a success.
-By the early 1890s Lancaster Caramel Company had begun employing over 1,300 workers in two factories.
+By the early 1890s, Lancaster Caramel Company had begun employing over 1,300 workers in two factories.
 After traveling to Chicago for the World's Columbian Exposition, Hershey became interested in chocolate.
 He sold Lancaster Caramel Company for $1 million to start the Hershey Chocolate Company.